turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_RemoveWeather(Entity entity) -- remove the WeatherComponent of the entity (if exists)
 - Component_RemoveSound(Entity entity)  -- remove the SoundComponent of the entity (if exists)
 - Component_RemoveCollider(Entity entity)  -- remove the ColliderComponent of the entity (if exists)
+- Component_RemoveExpression(Entity entity)  -- remove the ExpressionComponent of the entity (if exists)
+- Component_RemoveHumanoid(Entity entity)  -- remove the HumanoidComponent of the entity (if exists)
+- Component_RemoveDecal(Entity entity)  -- remove the DecalComponent of the entity (if exists)
+- Component_RemoveSprite(Entity entity)  -- remove the Sprite of the entity (if exists)
+- Component_RemoveFont(Entity entity)  -- remove the SpriteFont of the entity (if exists)

 - Component_Attach(Entity entity,parent, opt bool child_already_in_local_space = false)  -- attaches entity to parent (adds a hierarchy component to entity).
 From now on, entity will inherit certain properties from parent, such as transform (entity will move with parent) or layer (entity's layer will be a sublayer of parent's layer).
 If child_already_in_local_space is false, then child will be transformed into parent's local space, if true, it will be used as-is.
 - Component_Detach(Entity entity)  -- detaches entity from parent (if hierarchycomponent exists for it).
 Restores entity's original layer, and applies current transformation to entity